craftercms/kubernetes-deployments/authoring/cluster/README.md

 Enterprise images are required for running an Authoring cluster with embedded DB

-**NOTE** This section needs an update once the kubernetes deployment files for primary/replica clustering are updated [here](https://github.com/craftercms/craftercms/issues/5285)
+**NOTE** This README needs an update once the kubernetes deployment files for primary/replica clustering are updated [here](https://github.com/craftercms/craftercms/issues/5285)

 ## Start the cluster